 For complete information on continuation of health insurance for dependent survivors, visit the "Dependent Survivor Coverage" section in your NYSHIP General Information Book.

-The complete survivor's guide, "Information for Survivor's of New York State Employees", is available on the Department of Civil Service Web site.
+The complete survivor's guide, "Information for Survivor's of New York State Employees", is available here.

-Outstanding hospital, medical, or prescription drug bills may be covered expenses under the State's Health Insurance Program.
-Ask the employee's Personnel Office for help.
-If you aren't sure how to contact the Personnel Office or still have questions, please write or call:
+Outstanding hospital, medical, or prescription drug bills may be covered expenses under the New York State Health Insurance Program (NYSHIP).
+Ask the employee's Human Resources Office for assistance.
+If you are not sure how to contact the Human Resources Office or still have questions, please write or call:

 Employee Benefits Division

 NYSHIP protects you.
 If the employee dies while on the State payroll, you (the enrolled spouse) and your enrolled dependent children will continue to receive NYSHIP coverage without charge for five biweekly payroll periods beyond the payroll period for which your spouse's last health insurance deduction was taken.